-Taking you almost eight hours of walk, you are now finally at Everest base camp.
+After almost eight hours of walking, you are finally at Everest base camp.
 From here, your eyes are now blessed with a splendid view of the majestic Everest.
-After spending some time here you will now walk back to Gorekshep for the night.
+After spending some time here, you will return to Gorekshep for the night.
 From Gorekshep, you will now be hiking to one of the gems of this trek- Kalapatthar.

 Kalapathhar: "Viewpoint to Everest"

-One of the most popular viewpoints, here you will see a different view of Everest along with some other 20 peaks.
-This is the major highlight of the whole trip as you reach the highest point of this trek at 5,554 meters.
+One of the most popular viewpoints, here you will see a different view of Everest and some other 20 peaks.
+This is the major highlight of the trip as you reach the highest point of this trek at 5,554 meters.
 The main reason to hike to Kalapatthar is that it is known to have the best view of Everest.
 You can also witness the glorious sun rising upon the icy peaks.

 Everest Adventure Trek Packages:

 Back to Kathmandu After Visiting Kalapatthar

-On the same day, you will be starting your journey back to Kathmandu.
-After spending some quality time at Kalapatthar, you will now make your way down to Pheriche.
-The total distance you will be covering is about 12 kilometres and the walk together is for 7 hours.
+On the same day, you will start your journey back to Kathmandu.
+After spending quality time at Kalapatthar, you will now go down to Pheriche.
+The total distance you will cover is about 12 kilometers, and the walk together is for 7 hours.

 The trail from Namche Bazaar to Lukla airport is now a steep downhill of 8 hours.
-As you walk through the trails, you are accompanied by the sound of gushing Dudh Koshi.
-Upon arriving at Lukla airport, you will now be spending the night celebrating and relaxing.
+Walking through the trails, you are accompanied by the sound of gushing Dudh Koshi.
+Upon arriving at Lukla airport, you will spend the night celebrating and relaxing.
 You are finally heading back to Kathmandu in the morning.
 Within 25 minutes, you will arrive at Kathmandu International Airport.
-You can either choose to spend some days in Kathmandu or return home tomorrow.
+You can either spend some days in Kathmandu or return home tomorrow.

 Some of the frequently asked questions while doing the Everest base camp Kalapatthar treks are listed below-